 Beginning in November, Epilepsy Awareness Month, the Epilepsy Foundation of Alabama will initiate statewide efforts to broaden the information base and awareness of seizure disorders and epilepsy throughout Alabama.

-Effective November 1, 2013 all outreach groups will be" Epilepsy Awareness Clubs" with the new mission of bringing the latest information on seizure diagnosis and management.
+All outreach groups will be" Epilepsy Awareness Clubs" with the new mission of bringing the latest information on seizure diagnosis and management.
 At the same time we will bring more uniformity in our delivery of services statewide through these clubs will serve clients with emphasis on the positives, such as belonging and awareness.

 The change will be more than cosmetic as the roll of the Awareness Clubs unfolds.
 If you are interested in bringing a posotive sound and participating in our efforts contact David A. Toenes, Director of Client Services at firstname.lastname@example.org or call David at 1-800-626-1582.

 The Epilepsy Awareness Clubs throughout the state will provide a new,

 up to date outreach capacity designed to meet the needs of the growing population